hschne/graphql-groups/README.md

 ## Limitations and Known Issues

-*This gem is in early development!*.
-There are a number of issues that are still being addressed.
+*This gem is in early development!* There are a number of issues that are still being addressed.
 There is no guarantee that this libraries API will not change fundamentally from one release to the next.
+Please refer to the [issue tracker](https://github.com/hschne/graphql-groups/issues) for a list of known issues.

 ## Development